Notices of Claimed Copyright Infringement

-If we ever become aware of any legal proceeding which contemplates the provision of your personal information to a third party, the University will notify you by email and provide as much information it has available about the legal proceeding under which the request is made.
+If we ever become aware of any legal proceeding which may require us to disclose your personal information to a third party, the University will notify you by email and provide as much information as possible about the legal proceeding under which the request was made.

 The University’s role is to ensure that we fulfill our legal and ethical obligations.
 We must comply with the Copyright Act.
 We remind our users of our policies regarding the use of the internet.
 We must also make sure our users’ privacy interests are fully respected.

 Our users must know what personal information we are preserving, for how long, and why.
-And we must ensure that no information is disclosed to any copyright claimant without a court order.
-If things progress further, and the claimant goes to court seeking such an order, we must take every opportunity to make sure the user is aware of this as soon as possible, so that there is an opportunity to address the court before any disclosure is ordered.
+And we must ensure that no information is disclosed to any copyright owner without a court order.
+If things progress further, and the copyright owner goes to court seeking such an order, we must take every opportunity to make sure the user is aware of this as soon as possible, so that there is an opportunity to address the court before any disclosure is ordered.

 If things progress still further, disclosure is ordered and takes place, and the rights holder wishes to pursue a copyright infringement claim, then you will receive a notification from the rights holder.
 At that point, the issue will be between you and the rights holder.

-You can consult an attorney of your choosing, or contact the Community Legal Education Association’s Law Phone-In & Lawyer Referral Program (http://www.communitylegal.mb.ca/programs/law-phone-in-and-lawyer-referral-program/)
+You can consult an attorney of your choosing, or contact the Community Legal Education Association’s Law Phone-In & Lawyer Referral Program.

 Copyright owners have the ability to sue infringers for the damages they have suffered due to the infringement and the profits the infringer has made.
-However, they also have the option of electing statutory damages at any time prior to final judgment, even if they cannot demonstrate their damages or prove an infringer’s profits.
+However, they also have the option of electing statutory damages (which are a set amount in the Copyright Act) at any time prior to final judgment, even if they cannot demonstrate their damages or prove an infringer’s profits.